Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Browsers/_ Framework - AI Browser Modes.md

 ### 1. Actor Mode

 **What it is:**
 Direct, user-like interaction with the page.
+Think of it as straight forward cases and quick steps, such as filling out forms and macro playing certain user interactions.
+It operates quickly.

 **Characteristics:**